 Grand Champion 10 points

-Reserve Champion 9 p oints
+Reserve Champion 9 points

 Placing 1 st 2 nd 3 rd 4 th 5 th 6th

 in class 6 or more 6 5 4 3 2 1

 5 entries 5 4 3 2 1

 4 entries 4 3 2 1

 3 entries 3 2 1

 2 entries 2 1

 1 entry 1

-4. The judge's decision is final

-- 5. Championship classes: - a.
+- 4. The judge's decision is final. - 5.
+Championship classes: - a.
 Walk/Trot exhibitors are excluded. - b.
 Only eligible 1st & 2nd place exhibitors from "age group" classes are eligible. - c.
 It is at the discretion of the judge whether there will be a ride off or not.
 Riders should expect to perform any tests listed in the current rule book, at the judge's discretion.
 NOTE - If an exhibitor 9-12 years old qualifies for a championship class, and is riding bareback, where loping or cantering is required, it is parent's/leader's discretion whether the exhibitor is able to enter and ride the class and remain safe. - d.
 Champions for gymkhana classes will be decided by the fastest times for each division. - e.
 Championships for trail, e/w riding, reining, dressage, hunter over fences and equitation over fences will be determined by individual high points according to judge's scorecards.

 Traveling Trophies - All overall & High-Point trophies and the Sportsmanship Trophy are considered designated as 4-H "Traveling Trophies".
 These trophies are presented at the presentation parade on the final day of competition.
 They must be returned prior to the presentation parade of the next year's fair.
 Each trophy winner will receive a recognition award.
-Any traveling trophy won by the same exhibitor for 3 consecutive years is retired to that exhibitor excluding walk/trot divisions.